Fearing Biden tax hikes, wealthy Americans rush to change estate plans

 Democrats want to raise estate taxes to the "historical norm," according to the party's platform.
 That could mean slashing the exemption to $5.49 million, the figure in place before Republican President Donald Trump signed a sweeping tax bill that included benefits for corporations and wealthy Americans in 2017, advisers said.

 It is unclear how the election will go or what, if any, tax reform will pass.
+Tax code changes can also be complex and time consuming.
 But as Biden has climbed in the polls, rich people are rushing to set up trusts and revise existing ones before year-end to avoid 2021 tax consequences, advisers said.

 "The $11.58 million question is, 'What is going to happen to the gift and estate tax exclusion?'" said Toni Ann Kruse, a New York estates lawyer who counsels ultra-high net worth people.
 "We don't know who will win the election or control the House or Senate - and all of those factors will play into what could happen."